BYates1289/Flask-Movie-Review/README.md

 <ul>
     <li>First Time Visitor Goals</li>
         <ol type="I">
-            <li>As a First Time Visitor, I want to find out how to play the card game Hi-Lo.</li>
+            <li>As a First Time Visitor, I want to see which movies people rate highly.</li>
                 <ol type="a">
-                    <li>Upon entering the site, users are automatically greeted with a clean Rules modal, which specifies the rules of the game and how to place a bet.</li>
+                    <li>Upon entering the site, users are presented with a carousel which loops through recently added reviews left by registered users.
+Also, once logged in, you can check out the Reviews page, which will list all the reviews left on the site.</li>
                 </ol>
             <li>As a First Time Visitor, I want to be able to enjoy the card game of Hi-Lo without a complicated interface.</li>
                 <ol type="a">